cromozooom/tasker/README.md

 Use **Live Server** in VSCode to see the tasks.

-The example is from Bootstrap 5.3 Update
+The example is from this README.md

 ## 👉 How?